yuren527/MyLearningNotes/UE4/DevelopDiary_2024-04.md

 ## ComposeRotators
 When use `ComposeRotators` function, mind that the order of rotators passed to parameters matters, A is first applied, then B. Wrong order will lead to unexpected result.

+# 2024-04-08
+## TScriptInterface
+TScriptInterface is not explicitly designated to hold a strong reference to the object, so make sure to use it with `UPROPERTY()` to prevent it being gargage collected prematurely.